Teradata/jaqy/doc/comment.rst

 does not start with ``.``, then it is considered as part of SQL statement, and would be transmitted to the database server.

+The main reason not to blindly stripping away all the comments is because for databases that support query logging, being able to search for queries using tokens buried inside comments is very useful.

 Examples
 --------